JumpMind/metl/README.md

 ### Develop
-To develop in [Eclipse](http://eclipse.org) run the following and import the projects:
+To develop in [Eclipse](http://eclipse.org) run the following and import the generated projects:
 ~~~~~
 cd metl-assemble
 ./gradlew develop